bennyboy230602/Google-Data-Analytics-Case-Study/README.md

 ## Prepare
 ### Data Source
-Cyclistic has provided historical data via this [link](https://divvy-tripdata.s3.amazonaws.com/index.html) which has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
+Cyclistic has provided historical data via this [link](https://divvy-tripdata.s3.amazonaws.com/index.html), which has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 I will analyse the most recent 12 months of data from September 2022 to August 2023 to ensure the data is relevant.
 While the data is public, data privacy dictates that the riders' personally identifiable information will not be available.
-This means I will not be able to connect pass purchases with credit card numbers to determine whether casual members live in the Cyclistic service area or if they have purchased multiple single passes before.
+This means I will not be able to connect past purchases with credit card numbers to determine whether casual members live in the Cyclistic service area or if they have purchased multiple single passes before.
 To easily process the large amount of data, the CSV files will be uploaded to a BigQuery dataset to be queried using SQL.

 ## Process
 ### Combining the Data
 After checking whether the automatically generated schema for each table was consistent, I found that some of the tables interpreted the attributes "started_at" and "ended_at" as STRING while others were TIMESTAMP.
-To combine the tables, I first converted the incorrect datatypes to TIMESTAMP for consistency then used a UNION query to combine the tables into a new table in the database called "divvy_tripdata_combined" (see [appendix](https://github.com/bennyboy230602/Google-Data-Analytics-Case-Study/blob/main/README.md#appendix) for code).
+To combine the tables, I first converted the incorrect datatypes to TIMESTAMP for consistency, then used a UNION query to combine the tables into a new table in the database called "divvy_tripdata_combined" (see [appendix](https://github.com/bennyboy230602/Google-Data-Analytics-Case-Study/blob/main/README.md#appendix) for code).
 The UNION function was used rather than INNER JOIN so that observations would be added to existing attributes rather than adding new ones.
 From the new table's metadata, it can be seen that there are
-5,409,369 rows and 13 columns consisting of the following fields:
+5,723,606 rows and 13 columns consisting of the following fields:

-* **ride_id** - Unique ID associated with a ride [STRING]
+>* **ride_id** - Unique ID associated with a ride [STRING]
 * **rideable_type** - Type of bike (classic, electrical, or docked) [STRING]
 * **started_at** - Date and time that the ride began [TIMESTAMP]
 * **ended_at** - Date and time that the ride ended [TIMESTAMP]